ec-jrc/pyPoseidon/docs/boundary.md

 ```

-where they can be visualized as
+and they can be visualized as

 ![output of show](./img/boundary_show.png)